soheeparklee/soheeparklee.github.io/_posts/2025-12-1-DAW-system-3-5-real-diagnosis.md

 ❓ If Max TDP was 20, instead of 15, how would your computer be?

 👉🏻 better, it resists more, dissipates more

+❓ If you want to bring your computer to the beach?
+👉🏻 bring the one with bigger TDP
 ```

 - ✔️ `Core Voltage`: maximum level of volts considered 0, resistance to peaks